-The thermal capacity of the CB package should be verified by the end user in application-specific conditions.
+The thermal capacity of the EX package should be verified by the end user in the application's specific conditions.
 The maximum junction temperature, $T{J(max)}$ (165°C), should not be exceeded.
-The temperature measured at the top of the package closely approximates the temperature of the die.
+Measuring the temperature of the top of the package is a close approximation of the die temperature.